programminghistorian/ph-submissions/lessons/tf-idf.md

 To express Scikit-Learn's __idf__ transformation, we can state the following equation:

-{% include figure.html filename="idf-equation.png" caption="equation for __idf__" %}[^4]
+{% include figure.html filename="idf-equation.png" caption="equation for __idf__" %}[^5]

 Once __idf<sub>i</sub>__ is calculated, __tf-idf<sub>i</sub>__ is __tf<sub>i</sub>__ multiplied by __idf<sub>i</sub>__.

 {% include figure.html filename="tf-idf-equation.png" caption="equation for __tf-idf__" %}

 Mathematical equations like these can be a bit bewildering if you're not used to them.
-(Once you've had some experience with them, they can provide a more lucid description of an algorithm's operations than any well written paragraph.)
-To make the equations more concrete, I've added two new columns to the terms frequency table from before.
+Once you've had some experience with them, they can provide a more lucid description of an algorithm's operations than any well written paragraph.
+(For more on this subject, Ben Schmidt's "Do Digital Humanists Need to Understand Algorithms?" is a good place to start.[^6]) To make the __idf__ and __tf-idf__ equations more concrete, I've added two new columns to the terms frequency table from before.
 The first new column represents the derived __idf__ score, and the second new column multiplies the Count column to derive the final __tf-idf__ score.
 Notice that that __idf__ score is higher if the term appears in fewer documents, but that the range of visible __idf__ scores is between 1 and 6.
 Different normalization schemes would produce different scales.

 Note also that the __tf-idf__ column, according to this version of the algorithm, cannot be lower than the count.
 This effect is also the result of our normalization method; adding 1 to the final __idf__ value ensures that we will never multiply our Count columns by a number smaller than one.